santinodaniele/First-project-Infovis/README.md

 swap role: the axis variable is used for the spokes and the variable for the radii is used for that axis.
 Make sure that the transformations are continuous and not in leaps."

+## Version of d3.js used
+The version of d3.js used is 5.16.0, the most recent to date. (https://d3js.org)